 After leaving his employment with the Federal Courts, Joe went to work for a 100 year old maritime defense firm, LeGros Buchanan & Paul.
 That firm represented many of the world’s maritime insurance companies.
 While at that firm, Joe learned how insurance companies are set up and how they operate.
 And, quite frankly, he did not like what he saw.
 Insurance companies are in business, of course, to pay as little as possible to injured people and their families.
 Instead of doing the “right thing” and paying fair amounts, insurance adjusters and claims managers put money before people.
 Often, they pursue marginal legal and ethical steps in trying to pressure an injured worker into a settlement.
 Joe became increasingly uncomfortable in the representation of insurance companies.
-Joe’s personality and disposition is much more suited to the representation of injured people and their families.
+Joe’s personality and disposition are much more suited to the representation of injured people and their families.
 So, in 1996, Joe took a leap of faith and started his own firm, Stacey & Jacobsen, PLLC.
-In doing so, Joe brings to his knowledge and insight of how insurance companies operate to assist in the representation of injured workers.
+In doing so, Joe brings his knowledge and insight of how insurance companies operate to assist in the representation of injured workers.
 That knowledge can provide an edge when dealing with them.